Pakistan: Balochistan militant attacks leave dozens dead – DW – 08/26/2024

-A string of militant attacks in Pakistan left dozens dead, officials said on Monday.
-The attacks targeted civilians and policemen and were carried out by separatist insurgents.
+A string of militant attacks targeting civilians and police in southwestern Pakistan left dozens dead, officials said on Monday.

-"We have confirmed 39 people killed in several coordinated attacks carried out by the BLA (Baluch Liberation Army) terrorists," Shahid Rind, a spokesman for the Balochistan provincial government, told AFP.

-The attack took place in the Balochistan region of Pakistan, which borders both Iran and Afghanistan.
+The attacks took place in the country's Balochistan region, which borders both Iran and Afghanistan.
 It was the most widespread assault by separatist insurgents in the area in many years.

+"These attacks are a well thought out plan to create anarchy in Pakistan," Interior Minister Mohsin Naqvi said in a statement.

+Officials said more than 60 people were killed in the violence.
+Pakistan's military said at least 14 soldiers and police were among the dead.

-The first attack took place overnight on Sunday in the Balochistan district of Musakhail, senior police official Ayub Achakzai said, where militants set some 10 vehicles ablaze.
+The first attack took place overnight on Sunday in the Balochistan district of Musakhail, senior police official Ayub Achakzai said, where militants set at least 10 vehicles ablaze.

-They targeted vehicles from buses to goods trucks, killing at least 23 people and setting some 35 vehicles ablaze.
-These included buses and cars, but also goods vehicles.
+They targeted vehicles from buses to goods trucks, killing at least 23 passengers in execution-style shootings, Balochistan's Chief Minister Sarfraz Bugti said.

-"The armed men also not only killed passengers but also killed the drivers of trucks carrying coal," said Hameed Zahir, deputy commissioner of the area.

 Then early on Monday, a second attack took place, where gunmen killed four police officers and five civilians in Qalat district.

-Militants also set off explosives in a railway track in Bolan district, attacked a police station in Mastung district and attacked and burned vehicles in Gwadar district.
-No casualties were reported in those attacks.
+Militants also set off explosives on a railway track in Bolan district, attacked a police station in Mastung district and attacked and burned vehicles in Gwadar district.
+Officials said the bodies of six people were found in Bolan.

 Some 12 insurgents killed

-Naqvi said in a statement that security had killed 12 insurgents who participated in the attacks.
+Naqvi said security forces had killed 12 insurgents who participated in the attacks.
 He said "terrorists and their facilitators will have no place to hide" in the country.

+Prime Minister Sharif vowed that security forces would retaliate and bring those responsible to justice.

-Balochistan has been home to a long-running insurgency in Pakistan, who have been demanding independence from the central government.
-It has an array of separatist groups who mainly target security forces in the area.
+Balochistan has been home to a long-running insurgency by militants who demand independence from the central government.
+Pakistan has an array of separatist groups who mainly target security forces in the area.

-Prior to the attack in Musakhail, the BLA had warned people to stay away from highways.
+Prior to the attack in Musakhail, the outlawed Balochistan Liberation Army (BLA) had warned people to stay away from highways.

 In a statement on Monday, the group did not officially take responsibility for the string of attacks, but it said it had inflicted heavy losses on security forces in the region.